khitczenko/canprop-by-age_icphs2023/README.md

 * bsl_metadata_tsi_full.csv: Additional metadata for Tsimane' children in the sample
 * CR_by_child-updated_21_01.csv: Canonical proportions from Semenzin work

-datasets need to reproduce the full pipeline start-to-finish; these repos are currently private - request access by emailing Kasia Hitczenko).
+datasets need to reproduce the full pipeline start-to-finish (phonSES, png2019, solomon, tsimane2017)  are currently private - request access by emailing Kasia Hitczenko).

 ### /scripts (Run in this order to reproduce the full pipeline)